-Please note: This program is canceled for Fall 2021 semester due to border restrictions to Australia.
-It will be offered next in the Spring 2022 semester.
+Please note: This program is canceled for Spring 2022 semester due to border restrictions to Australia.
+It will be offered next in the Fall 2022 semester.

 - Petermann Scholarship available.
 See Further Reading below for more information.